Skip to main content

 • Keep your previous I-20/DS-2019 for your records, do NOT throw it away, even when you received an updated document.

 USCIS must receive your OPT I-20 within the 30-day window from the date the OPT I-20 was issued.
-If you have not received your OPT I-20 from ISPO, then you must request a Replacement I-20 in iPortal to restart the 30-day window.
+If you received an OPT I-20 from ISEO and did not submit your OPT application to USCIS within 30 days, then you must request a Replacement I-20 in iPortal to restart the 30-day window.

 Do you have additional questions about this OPT Stage?
 Follow the links below to get your answers: